Natural honey soap recipe made with simple layers of creamy colored and gold mica tinted soap batter and subtly scented with raw golden honey.

 Next, place the stick blender into the pan and use it to stir the mixture together gently.
 The head of the stick blender should be completely immersed in the oil-lye solution.
 If it isn’t, you need to use a smaller pan.

-Bring the stick blender to a stand-still in the centre of your pan and then press pulse for a few seconds.
+Bring the stick blender to a stand-still in the center of your pan and then press pulse for a few seconds.
 Then stir gently again for a moments and repeat the stand-still stick blending.

 Continue pulsing and stirring your soap batter until it hits a light ‘Trace’.
 This means that the batter thickens and if some of it dribbles down from the stick blender, it will leave a mark on the surface of your soap-batter before melting back in.
 It’s important for this recipe that the trace is not too thick, otherwise it will be difficult to create the effect.

-Step 8: Add the Essential oils & Extras
+Step 8: Add the honey and GSE

 When your soap batter has thickened to a ‘light trace’ it’s time to stir in the honey and the Grapefruit Seed Extract.
 Grapefruit Seed Extract is an antioxidant and will help keep the oils in your soap from going rancid.

-Pour each of them into the soap and gently stir until they are all dispersed.
+Pour each of them into the soap and gently stir until they are dispersed.
 Give it a good 20-30 seconds of stirring.

 Step 9: Divide the soap batter